saikiran-private/jenkins/javaapp-standalone/README.md

-# ArtisanTek Java Sample - Lightweight Edition.
+# ArtisanTek Java Sample - Lightweight Edition..

 A beautiful and extremely lightweight Java 21 web application built with Javalin, designed for memory-constrained environments.